University of Puerto Rico School of Dental Medicine: Research

 As an integral part of its mission, the School of Dentistry has developed a significant work in research at all levels.
 The generation of new knowledge is critical because it results in improved oral health and general health of the population.
 Research Center, School of Dentistry has led efforts to address inequalities in oral health in Puerto Rico, and other Hispanic communities in the United States in aspects of oral cancer, dental caries and periodontal disease.
 The latter by their particular relationship with cardiovascular disease, diabetes, pregnant women and their relationship to low birth weight and prematurity.
 The Research Center has been diligent in seeking funds to support research and has received an endowment fund of $15 million and has signed cooperation agreements with prestigious universities such as, for example, NYU, Columbia University, Seattle University, University of Minnesota, University of Michigan and Indiana University.
 Concurrently, has made efforts to develop future researchers to coordinate research experiences during the summers at various universities and research intensive, like the National Institutes of Health.

-Dr. Augusto R. Elias Boneta, is the current Assistant Dean for Dental Research.